Osamu Dazai: Early literary career

 Dazai kept his promise and settled down.
 He managed to obtain the assistance of Masuji Ibuse, an established writer whose connections helped him get his works published and establish his reputation.
 The next few years were productive for Dazai.
 He wrote at a feverish pace and used the pen name "Osamu Dazai" for the first time in a short story called "Ressha" ("列車", "Train"), published in 1933.
 This story was his first experiment with the I-novel form that later became his trademark.

 In 1935 it started to become clear to Dazai that he would not graduate.
+This was not surprising when one considers that he boasted of not having attended a single lecture in five years.
 He also failed to obtain a job at a Tokyo newspaper.
-He finished The Final Years (Bannen), which was intended to be his farewell to the world, and tried to hang himself on March 19, 1935, failing yet again.
+He finished The Final Years (Bannen), which was intended to be his farewell to the world, and tried to hang himself on 19 March 1935, failing yet again.
 Less than three weeks later, he developed acute appendicitis and was hospitalized.
 In the hospital, he became addicted to Pavinal, a morphine-based painkiller.
 After fighting the addiction for a year, in October 1936 he was taken to a mental institution, locked in a room and forced to quit cold turkey.
 The treatment lasted over a month.

 During this time Dazai's wife Hatsuyo committed adultery with his best friend Zenshirō Kodate.
-This eventually came to light, and Dazai attempted to commit shinjū (joint suicide) with his wife.
-They both took sleeping pills, but neither died.
+This eventually came to light, and on 15 March 1937, Dazai attempted to commit shinjū (joint suicide) with his wife by overdosing on Calmotin, but neither died.
 Soon after, Dazai divorced Hatsuyo.
 He quickly remarried, this time to a middle school teacher named Michiko Ishihara.
 Their first daughter, Sonoko, was born in June 1941.

 The year before last I was expelled from my family and, reduced to poverty overnight, was left to wander the streets, begging help for various quarters, barely managing to stay alive from one day to the next, and just when I'd begun to think I might be able to support myself with my writing, I came down with a serious illness.
 Thanks to the compassion of others, I was able to rent a small house in Funabashi, Chiba, next to the muddy sea, and spent the summer there alone, convalescing.
 Though battling an illness that each and every night left my robe literally drenched with sweat, I had no choice but to press ahead with my work.
 The cold half pint of milk I drank each morning was the only thing that gave me a certain peculiar sense of the joy in life; my mental anguish and exhaustion were such that the oleanders blooming in one corner of the garden appeared to me merely flicking tongues of flame...